An expensive endeavours obligation: £13.4m cautionary case for landowners, developers and contractors

 The defendant group of companies built up a portfolio of strategic land, applied for planning permission to develop an ‘eco-town’ and entered into various contractual arrangements with the claimant development contractor.
 Those arrangements included the commitment to use all reasonable endeavours to enter into a conditional sale agreement, to act in good faith, to observe certain exclusivity provisions and to structure the overall transaction to the parties’ mutual commercial and financial benefit.
 After two years or so had passed, however, and despite outline planning permission having been granted, the parties had failed to complete the sale agreement and relationships had begun to break down.
 In fact, the defendant had failed to progress matters and had commenced potentially more favourable commercial negotiations with other parties.
 The claimant therefore sued for breach of the exclusivity, reasonable endeavours, good faith and mutual benefit provisions.
 The court found for the claimant and awarded damages of £13.4 million – the sum at which the court valued the claimant’s lost chance to complete the conditional sale agreement.

 How we can help

-Charlotte Spowage and Claire Acklam advise on all aspects of housebuilder/developer issues, respectively from the transactional/project management and the risk management/dispute resolution perspective.
-If you would like any further advice or information in relation to any of the issues covered in this or our earlier development contract briefings, or if you would like to discuss any particular site, project or any potential case or concern, please do not hesitate to contact Charlotte or Claire, both of whom will be very happy to help.
+Charlotte Spowage advises on all aspects of housebuilder/developer issues, respectively from the transactional/project management and the risk management/dispute resolution perspective.
+If you would like any further advice or information in relation to any of the issues covered in this or our earlier development contract briefings, or if you would like to discuss any particular site, project or any potential case or concern, please do not hesitate to contact Charlotte, both of whom will be very happy to help.